 - No Urgency

 - No Trust

 When trying to encourage conversion through a site, the first two options are largely out of the control of any entrepreneur.
-The third can be artificially influenced through the use of time dependent offers, though these tend to increase buying decisions only in the short term.
-It is the fourth factor, trust, which an online retailer can really influence.
+The third can be artificially influenced through the use of time-dependent offers, though these tend to increase buying decisions only in the short term.
+The fourth factor, trust, is what an online retailer can really influence.

 In building trust, word of mouth enjoys unanimous positive effects, yet the effects are hard to define exactly.
-If you don’t trust your friends’ opinions, then what are the chances of you believing smooth marketing patter?
-At this stage in the discussion, the online art of customer reviews, or online ‘word of mouth’ advertising, comes into its own.
-Online reviews are regularly cited as a cost effective way of increasing product trust online, and therefore positively influencing customers.
-However, make sure that the reviews and content on site is constantly updating, constantly being added.
+If you don’t trust your friends’ opinions, then what are the chances of you believing a smooth marketing patter?
+At this stage in the discussion, the online art of customer reviews, or online word of mouth advertising, comes into its own.
+Online reviews are regularly cited as a cost-effective way of increasing product trust online and therefore positively influencing customers.
+However, make sure that the reviews and content on-site is constantly updating, constantly being added.
 Aside from the value of new copy to search engines, nothing says ‘failing’ like outdated copy.